• Visit

 She was towed (pushed, actually, by the towboat Toni B.) to her temporary home at Diversified Marine, Inc. in Portland.

-Diversified Marine, Inc. will inspect, clean, sandblast, repair and repaint the hull, decks, superstructure, masts, fittings and rigging.
+Diversified Marine, Inc. inspected, cleaned, sandblasted, repaired and repainted the hull, decks, superstructure, masts, fittings and rigging.

 While undergoing her face lift, the engine room and other areas below deck that have been closed

-to the public since 1979 will be restored and modified into new exhibit spaces.
+to the public since 1979 were restored and modified into new exhibit spaces.

-The Columbia is anticipated to return to the Museum in Astoria in spring 2022.
+The Columbia returned to the Museum in Astoria in summer 2022.

 October 19, 2021 - Final Preparations for the Journey